An update on our contract discussions with St. Peter’s Health Partners (Trinity Health)

 Will I still be able to enroll in a new plan if an agreement is not reached?

-Following the Annual Election Period, Medicare Advantage members have from January 1 until March 31 to change plans during the Medicare Open Enrollment Period.
+Medicare Advantage members have from January 1 until March 31 to change plans during the Medicare Open Enrollment Period.

-Which doctors and/or facilities are potentially impacted?
+Which doctors and/or facilities are impacted?

 • St. Peter’s Hospital